-With the extensive use of technology and smartphones, it has begun to affect not only use of products or services but how we pay for them.
-One of our recent development is Pre-paid wallet which is often mistaken for mobile banking.
+With the extensive use of technology and smartphones, it has begun to affect not only the way we use products or services but how we pay for them.
+One of our recent developments is Pre-paid wallet which is often mistaken for mobile banking.

 Providing mobile merely as means to do the transaction through different modes of payments like net-banking and credit cards, mobile wallets use mobile phones as prepaid accounts where one can store money which can be used for transactions.

 They are according to the common legal parlance, known as pre-paid instruments, where one can pre-pay the money and store it in the e-wallet/instrument which can be further used to make payments later.

 These are those instruments which facilitate the purchase of goods and services against the value stored.
 The value stored represents the value paid by the holder by means of cash, by debit card, or by credit card.

 Pre-paid instruments are mainly online wallets where one can store money and later on can pay money using the same wallet.
 In other words, it can also be called as electronic wallets.

 These are issued by entity for facilitating the goods or services purchased from that entity only and don’t allow cash withdrawals.
 These instruments can’t be used for payments or settlement for third party services.

 The third-party is involved here.
 It is issued by banks and non-banks for purchase of goods and services.
 Money can be paid through these instruments and it cannot be withdrawn.

 According to the current legal framework, only banks are allowed to issue open instruments.
 It can also be used to withdraw money.
 Cash can be withdrawn at ATMs or PoS terminals.
 For example, Digital Credit Cards issued by Banks.